What is the body of knowledge and skills which form the extent of the curriculum?

 Who is responsible for the curriculum, its review and evaluation, and its impact?

 Alongside the Head Teacher and Governors, Senior Leaders are responsible for designing a curriculum that is current and engaging for the children they serve, yet measurable.
 They must ensure that the curriculum is delivered as intended to be both visionary and inspirational, guaranteeing the best outcome for all.

-Each teacher is responsible for leading one or more subjects of the curriculum.
+Each teacher is responsible for leading one or more subjects of the curriculum and most have an additional member of staff to support this subject leadership.
 Subject Leaders identify key priorities for their curriculum area which feeds into the school improvement plan (SIP), in agreement with the Head Teacher.

 Class teachers are responsible for the planning, organisation and delivery of the curriculum within their classroom; they take in to consideration the pace of learning, resources and desired pupil outcomes.

 Children aid in the evaluation of the curriculum through questionnaires and school council meetings.
 Their input is also used to shape curriculum content at the beginning of each topic.

 The curriculum is tailored to ensure that children leave our school independent, and with the skills, knowledge and attitude which prepares them well for their future lives